bioniwulf/DSO-FinalProject/README.md

 # DSO-FinalProject
-The final project of the course Dynamic Systems and Optimization [Técnico Lisboa]
+The final project of the course Dynamical Systems and Optimization [Técnico Lisboa]